hoonzis/hoonzis.github.io/_posts/2010-07-29-j2ee-netbeans-jsf-persistence-api-part.md

 </ejb-local-ref>
 ```

-And Here is how we can use the JNDI Lookup to get the Sesstion Bean in
-our GlassFish InitialContext.
+And Here is how we can use the JNDI Lookup to get the Session Bean in  our GlassFish InitialContext.

 ```
 Context c = new InitialContext();
 SalesSessionLocal ssb = (SalesSessionLocal) c.lookup("java:comp/env/SalesSessionBean");
 ```

 ### Changing Faces Configuration

-So that's it, the Convertor class is ready to be used.
+So that's it, the Converter class is ready to be used.
 Now we have to
 register it in the Faces Configuration; in the **faces-config.xml** file
 add the following: